 All sorts of events were associated with dogs during the French Revolution and many stories exist because the revolution was a chaotic time not just for people but also for the dogs.
 Sometimes dogs suffered danger and sometimes they were the danger.
 Dogs also helped to maintain prisoner morale, functioned as messengers, and sometimes served as watchdogs or comforting companions.

 Of all the dogs that suffered during the Revolution, pedigreed dogs probably suffered the most.
-Such dogs were usually pets of royalty or nobility, and when these people fled France, their pedigreed dogs, called lexicons, were abandoned.
+Such dogs were usually belong to people like Marie Antoinette or the Princesse de Lamballe.
+Sometimes nobility owned them, but the often abandoned their pedigreed dogs when they fled France.
 Some of these dogs became outcasts, some mourned the loss of their owners, and some were disguised to prevent them from being taken or destroyed.
-However, many of these dogs were gathered up and burned at the Place de Greves, the spot said to be used for the “vilest malefactors.”
+Nonetheless, many of these pedigreed dogs were gathered up and burned at the Place de Greves, the spot said to be used for the “vilest malefactors.”

 In 1793, there were also reports of thousands of abandoned dogs roaming Parisian streets.
 The roaming dogs reportedly fed on the blood that flowed from the guillotine and discolored the streets.
 Because this the dogs were described as possessing an “innate ferocity and blood-thirstiness.”
 People who escaped the guillotine found themselves being threatened by these ferocious dogs and to avoid being torn apart, an armed force was established to take care of them.